boehs/oasis/MOTD.md

 > I don't want you to fix me, I just want you to listen

 - Jason Reid, "My Son Died By Suicide"

+---

+> He would write beautiful code, code written just because it could be done, rather than to solve a particular problem.
+He wrote code because it was fun, and the code was justified by its own existence.

+Eleanor McHugh, in memory of *_why*